 Do you need extra monologues that work with any gender?
-Here are ten more that work for older female or male students.
+Here are ten monologues that work for teen or pre-teen students.
+School appropriate.

 Here are sixteen short monologues for older students of any gender!
 They are set up on the pages so that they can be easily printed off and handed out.